pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ###Upload the code using ISP (In System Programming)
 It is recommended to use an external programmer like [USBASP](http://www.banggood.com/USBASP-USBISP-3_3-5V-AVR-Downloader-Programmer-With-ATMEGA8-ATMEGA128-p-934425.html) to upload the code in the Atmega328.
 The programmer should be set to 3.3V or nothing to not supply any over voltage to the multimodule and avoid any damages.

+The dial must be set to 0 before flashing!

 From the Arduino environment, you can use this shortcut to compile and upload to the module: Skecth->Upload Using Programmer (Ctrl+Maj+U)